 At the time of his death, the Maharaja had a personal fortune of approximately US$400 million making him one of the world’s richest men.
 Under his reign, Mysore was renowned as the best-administered state in the world.

 A number of important institutions were established during his reign and Bangalore took its first steps towards becoming the progressive city that it is today.
-Today, on his 134th birth anniversary, let’s take a step back in time and appreciate his accomplishments.
+Karnataka observes his 136th birth anniversary on Jue 4 2020.

 Maharaja Sri Krishnaraja Wadiyar-IV – Quick Facts